reclaimingmytime/calendar/README.md

 ## Configuration
 1. Copy `config.default.php` to `config.php`.
 2. Open `config.php` and change the required variables. `$baseURL` is the part *before* the week number.
 Logically, `$suffixURL` is the part after that number.
+If you have installed the script through git, you can simply update the repository using `git pull` in that directory.